User Guide#

 Live Port Values#

-While a debug target is attached, the Node Inspector switches to a read-only view showing live runtime values for the selected node’s ports.
+While a target prim is attached, the Node Inspector switches to a read-only view showing live runtime values for the selected node’s ports.
 Select any node or modifier in the tree to see its current input values.
 Values refresh automatically during playback.

 Timeline Integration#